rossigee/wordpress-cd/README.md

 This script will use the configured deployment driver to deploy the site.

-The script needs to know a few things, defined by environment variables.
-Typically, these variables will be provided by the CI system that's running the script.
-You can also use the script locally by providing the same environment variables.
+The deployment driver will attempt to identify which CI system is running and use the environment variables specific to that system if found.
+You can also use the script outside of a CI system (i.e. locally) by providing the same environment variables, or the following CI-independent alternatives:

 Env var | Description | Example value
 --------|-------------|--------------
+WPCD_JOB_ID | A unique id | `acmetest1`
 WPCD_JOB_NAME | Typically the short string name of the project/repo being deployed | `acme-widget` WPCD_GIT_BRANCH | Which branch this is a build of, to help determine which environment to deploy to. | `master` (or `develop`)
-WPCD_DRIVERS | Which python modules to import to register the necessary deployment drivers (may load multiple drivers, comma-seperated) | `wordpress_cd.drivers.rsync`
-WPCD_PLATFORM | Which driver id to use for testing or deployment | `rsync`

-The above are the default environment variables used.
-The deploy script will attempt to identify which CI system is running and use the environment variables specific to that system if found.

 ### The supplied `rsync` driver